 After the Solstice the shorter days start to become longer — but it’s around now that Winter really begins to set in.
 With the recent frosts, we’re entering the heart of the season.
 Sometimes we can see the dark, cold and quiet of the next months as a hindrance, a hassle and as something negative.

-That’s why we decided to write a mini-blog series— here are our tips for maintaining your Winter Wellness, and making the most of the season.
+Here are our tips for maintaining your Winter Wellness, and making the most of the season.

 Rituals can help us organise our thoughts, sharpen our attention to the smaller details and therefore bring us into the present.
 A ritual doesn't have to be a grand gesture, pre-described by someone else — it can be anything that you do repeatedly with a certain intention.